kushal134/Web-Convener-Assignment/README.md

 # Instructions to Run

 Download the zip folder and open the two folders.
-Start the Django project by:
+Start the Django project by starting a virtual env and running:

+`pip install -r requirements.txt`

+Start the server by :

 `python manage.py runserver`